wizdomic/gitauto/README.md

 gitauto
 ```

-The tool guides you through:
+The interactive workflow guides you through:

 1. Select files (`.` for all)
 2. Generate or write commit message